Skip links

 BIO

 Fragments carry a quiet yet profound power to embody unity through multiplicity.
-A single square may seem insignificant among hundreds of others, yet its presence is essential to the balance of the composition.
-Each movement of placing these elements creates a rhythm of its own, a steady pulse that gathers meaning through repetition.
+A single square may seem insignificant among hundreds of others, yet its essence mirrors the unity of the whole.
+Each movement of placing these elements creates a rhythm of its own, a steady pulse that gathers meaning through repetition and reflection.
 The work takes shape through paper mosaic and Kufic calligraphy.
-Hundreds of small fragments are painted, cut, and pasted to form an inscription within rhythmic compositions of color.
+Hundreds of small fragments are painted, cut, and pasted to form inscriptions within rhythmic compositions of color.
 The process is slow and deliberate, carrying the intentionality of contemplation.
 In repetition, patience becomes form, and the fragments begin to surrender their separateness to a greater unity.
-What emerges is not simply an image but a space of encounter, where rhythm, silence, and harmony invite the possibility of glimpsing divinity in the weaving of parts into a whole.
+What emerges is not simply an image but a space of encounter, where rhythm, silence, and harmony invite the possibility of glimpsing the divine in the weaving of parts into a whole.

 CV